eclipse-pass/pass-documentation/developer-documentation/pass-core/api/doi.md

 Ultimately, we want a user of PASS to be informed of open access manuscripts that already exist on the web and be able to use those copies in their PASS submission, instead of having to manually upload the manuscript file(s).

-The external service URLs are configured by the XREF_BASEURI and UNPAYWALL_BASEURI environment variables which default to `https://api.crossref.org/v1/works/` and `https://api.unpaywall.org/v2/` respectively.
+The external service URLs are configured by the `XREF_BASEURI` and `UNPAYWALL_BASEURI` environment variables which default to `https://api.crossref.org/v1/works/` and `https://api.unpaywall.org/v2/` respectively.

 On success a JSON object is returned with a key of manuscripts containing an array of manuscripts available to download.
 Each entry in the array is a JSON object.

 Manuscript entry:
-  * url: The url to download the manuscript.
+  * `url`: The url to download the manuscript.
-  * repositoryLabel: The repository containing the manuscript, PubMed Central.
+  * `repositoryLabel`: The repository containing the manuscript, PubMed Central.
-  * type: The mime type of the manuscript, application/pdf.
+  * `type`: The mime type of the manuscript, application/pdf.
-  * source: The source used to find the manuscript, Unpaywall.
+  * `source`: The source used to find the manuscript, Unpaywall.
-  * name: The file name of the manuscript.
+  * `name`: The file name of the manuscript.
-  * isBest: A boolean indicating whether or not this is the best entry to use
+  * `isBest`: A boolean indicating whether this is the best entry to use

 ## Example